TETEURYAN/ComputerArchitecture/README.md

-# Welcome to Assembly MIPS programming and Computer Architecture
+# Welcome to Computer Architecture repository
 Computer architecture exists for a better understanding of its device, with its fundamental properties being studied in depth through an Assembler.
 MIPS is the architecture of choice this repo for handling Assembly.